-The peanut butter-infused amaretto is much easier and will take just under an hour to prepare.
+The peanut butter-infused almond-flavored liquor is much easier and will take just under an hour to prepare.
 Use the same method for straining as you do when making the bacon whiskey.

 If this shooter is not to your taste, you might want to try the infusion anyway.
-It's a delicious way to dress up the average bottle of amaretto.
+It's a delicious way to dress up the average bottle of almond-flavored liquor.

-In a jar with a tight-sealing lid, combine 1 tablespoon creamy peanut butter with 250 ml amaretto liqueur (about 1 cup).
+In a jar with a tight-sealing lid, combine 1 tablespoon creamy peanut butter with 250 ml almond-flavored liquor (about 1 cup).

 Agitate to thoroughly combine.
 Let stand for 30 minutes.

 Strain until smooth.
-The resulting liqueur will have the texture of a cream liqueur.
+The resulting liquor will have the texture of a cream liquor.

 Make the Big Fat Elvis Shooter